Endangered Shadows

 Dr. Roberta Bondar photographs Whooping Cranes from a helicopter at Wood Buffalo National Park. © Parks Canada / JD McKinnon

 Thanks to pioneering conservation efforts, this population now numbers around 500 birds.
 Whooping Cranes remain listed as Endangered by the IUCN (International Union for Conservation of Nature).
-Their survival, and the survival of many birds, is still dependent on conservation efforts to protect them from mounting environmental change, but inspiring strides have been made to protect these birds and put them on the path toward downlisting their endangered status.
+Their survival, and the survival of many birds, is still dependent on conservation programs to protect them from mounting environmental change, but inspiring strides have been made to protect these birds and put them on the path toward downlisting their endangered status.

 Sources